kazabooboo/gizra.com/app/_posts/2016-09-07-og8-development-process.md

 1. An `OgMembership` references also an `OgRole`, which is a role that applies inside the group.

 > OG adds a lot of overhead

+I've used to Blackfire.io to check the performance of a clean Drupal 8 installation with 1000 users and 5000 nodes.

+Here's the same test, with the node being also a "group" (i.e. OG uses it as the "container" of otehr "group content").

+it's a *% difference, which is *ms difference.

+> Module * is much simpler

+Does it do the work for you, and you are happy for with it?
+Is it well tested and the maintainer does a good job?
+Awesome, stay with that.
+OG is just a tool, not a life style :)

+## Correctness

+I have a slight obsession over quality and the idea of "correctness".
+How can you move forward quickly with your software, but have enough guarantees you are not breaking existing code.
+PHP lacking a compiler, leaves us with a few other options.

+### Data integrity

+Here's one of my favorite images, a Drupal 8 developer sees on a daily basis.

+It's an exception throw by code that was not satisfied with data it got.
+It's not a notice, appearing in a red box on top of your page, which your brain learned how to ignore.
+It's a "in your face" error message, that makes sure you stop being lazy, and fix your code.

+OG8 is applying this same approach.
+Are you trying to create an OG permission with illegal value?
+Sorry, this won't work, and we make sure to let you know.
+Silent errors are risky and can be easily overlooked and pushed to production.

+Are you trying to save an OG membership for an anonymous user.
+We will throw an exception.
+This will make sure you won't have a security issue, where suddenly anonymous users might get too much access on your site.

+### Automatic Testing

+As good as exceptions are, they are just safe guards.
+Tests what will make you and me sleep better at night.
+As we'll know that on every single line change, all the scenarios will be tested.
+But of course, this really depends on the quality (and quantity) of your tests.